rscharfer/brightMd/README.md

-# Prompt 1:
+# Prompt 1

 Toggle between edit and view modes freely.
 Your edits are presevered between toggles, but only become part of the "view" mode when they are saved.
 Both saving and cancelling while in edit mode will take you back to the view mode.
 Obviously, it would be cooler if the saved edits were persisted in some database.

+Some notes:

+- I started out using a combination of useReducer and React context to create global state in the HoursOfOperation component.
+In the second component I just used useState which turned out to be way easier.

+- The app obviously is not ready for production from a style standpoint.

 You can use the following scripts:

 ## `yarn start`